daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 This will prompt you for project details and create a new data science project structure based on the cookiecutter-data-science template.

-Note: If the `ccds` command is not recognized, try running `source /usr/local/bin/activate-cookiecutter-ds` first to activate the environment.
+Note: If the `ccds` command is not recognized, try running `source /usr/local/bin/activate-cookiecutter-ds` first to activate the environment then run `ccds` again.

 ## Step 3: Confirmation